awsdocs/amazon-lumberyard-user-guide/doc_source/create-cinematics-with-simple-motion-animations-in-track-view-editor.md

 # Creating Character Animations with the Simple Motion Component<a name="create-cinematics-with-simple-motion-animations-in-track-view-editor"></a>

-To create character animations with the **Track View** editor, you can add the **Simple Motion** component and the **Actor** component to an entity\.
+To create character animations with the **Track View**, you can add the **Simple Motion** component and the **Actor** component to an entity\.
 You then add the entity to a track view sequence and specify the motions that you want your character to animate\.
-When you add a motion track to a track view sequence, the **Track View** editor drives animation on the **Simple Motion** component and its properties:
+When you add a motion track to a track view sequence, the **Track View** drives animation on the **Simple Motion** component and its properties:
 + **Motion**
 + **Play speed**
 + **Play time**